puristajs/purista/website/src/README.md

 A backend framework for building message based domain services.

-This framework adapts and combines a wide range of different patters from domain driven design, cqrs, microservice, eventsourcing and lambda functions.
+This framework adapts and combines a wide range of different patters from domain driven design, cqrs, microservice, event sourcing and lambda functions.

 It is build from ground up in typescript and highly focuses on schema, and auto generation of types, input-output-validation, openApi documentation (swagger).